 It happens to us all at some point; one day, your loyal but creaky old gas boiler breaks down, no amount of coaxing will bring it back to life and it’s clear you now need to install a replacement boiler.
 A new boiler can last a long time – certainly up to 15 years - so choosing the right one for you is important.
-A new boiler can:
+A new boiler can bring benefits such as:

-- Save you money by being more efficient-up to £380 per year!
+- Save money by being more efficient-up to £380 per year!

 - Help the environment by using less gas and reducing harmful emissions